MikulasZelinka/book-for-ukraine/README.md

 - [ ] Instead of arbitrary ordering, always select just two languages (and thus get their order implicitly)
 - [ ] Auto translation
 - [ ] Auto TTS

+### Tech debt

+- [ ] Proper typescriptification, including introducing types for the data structures loaded from jsons
+  - This would be very helpful for development as it would give us type hints among many other things

 ## Webdevlog